-We have always been fascinated by what musicians listen to when they aren’t creating their own music.
+I have always been fascinated by what musicians listen to when they aren’t creating their own music.
 What music inspires them, what albums do they return to again and again—their “desert island” discs.
-With this in mind we have asked some of my favorite New Jersey musicians to name their top 10 favorite albums of all time.
+With this in mind I have asked some of my favorite New Jersey musicians to name their top 10 favorite albums of all time.
 Not the albums that they think are “important,” or that have influenced many other artists or ones of technical merit.
-We wanted to know their very favorite albums that they love just because the records mean the most to them.
+I wanted to know their very favorite albums that they love just because the records mean the most to them.

 We love Cranston Dean.
 We have loved his music ever since seeing him perform at the Asbury Music Awards in 2013.